-Term Definition Impaired A loan is considered to be impaired once an Impairment Event as defined by the Scheme Rules has occurred.
-An Impairment Event means either: (a) the recognition of an impairment to a Scheme-Backed Loan by a Participating Lender or the write-off of a Scheme-Backed Loan in accordance with Lender Policies as consistently applied in relation to all unsecured loans to SMEs of the Participating Lender (to the extent applicable), or (b) any write down or forgiveness of the amount of any Scheme-Backed Loan in accordance with a decision of the Australian Financial Complaints Authority.
+Term Definition Impaired A loan is considered to be impaired once an Impairment Event as defined by the Phase 2 Scheme Rules has occurred.
+An Impairment Event means either: (a) a Participating Lender: (i) recognising an impairment to a Scheme-Backed Loan; or (ii) writing-off of a Scheme-Backed Loan, in accordance with Lender Policies as consistently applied in relation to loans and other forms of credit to SMEs of the Participating Lender (to the extent applicable to the relevant secured or unsecured Scheme-Backed Loan); or (b) any write down or forgiveness of the amount of any Scheme-Backed Loan in accordance with a decision of AFCA.
 Legislative Rules Means the Guarantee of Lending to Small and Medium Enterprises (Coronavirus Economic Response Package) Rules 2020 (Cth).
-Loan guarantee A guarantee from the Commonwealth of up to 50 per cent of eligible loans issued by Participating Lenders to SMEs Participating Lender An authorised deposit taking institution (ADI) or non-ADI lender carrying on business in Australia who is either appropriately licensed under all relevant law to engage in the credit activity of providing funding for working capital purposes to SME borrowers in Australia, or: in the case of a non-ADI lender, who is approved under a Participating Lender Agreement by the Commonwealth as an eligible lender having regard to the non-ADI Lender Criteria, and has entered into a Participating Lender Agreement that has not been terminated.
-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
-Program Delegate A Senior Responsible Officer with the Department of the Treasury with responsibility for the Scheme.
-Scheme The Coronavirus SME Guarantee Scheme
+Loan guarantee A guarantee from the Commonwealth of up to 50 per cent of eligible loans issued by Participating Lenders to SMEs.
+Participating Lender Each person who: (a) is either: (i) an authorised deposit taking institution (ADI) or Non-ADI Lender carrying on business in Australia who is either appropriately licensed under all Relevant Laws to engage in the credit activity of providing funding for business purposes to SME borrowers in Australia or who is exempt under such Relevant Laws from such licensing requirements; or (ii) in the case of a Non-ADI Lender, approved under a Participating Lender Agreement 2.0 by the Commonwealth as an eligible lender having regard to the Non-ADI Lender Criteria; and (b) has entered into a Participating Lender Agreement 2.0.